Discover San Francisco secret gardens, rooftop parks and open spaces

 Open: 6 a.m. to 10 p.m.
 (Carousel, 10 a.m. to 5 p.m.)

 OK, OK, so Yerba Buena Gardens aren’t really so secret.
 They are in fact pretty dang huge.
-And OK, OK, so they aren’t really a rooftop park, although privately owned public space à la POPOS.
-But they are a wonderful retreat for travelers (or anybody) that offers a massive amount of green space smack in the city.
+And OK, OK, so they aren’t really a rooftop park, although indeed a privately owned public space à la POPOS.
+But they are a wonderful retreat for travelers (or anybody), where you find a massive amount of green space smack in the city.
 Many convention goers next door at the Moscone Convention Center don’t even realize they can go up some stairs above the center for a green escape from convention and trade show madness.
 Or for a tour of public art.
 Only a block down from tumultuous Market Street and a couple of blocks from the Westfield Shopping Mall, Yerba Buena Gardens are close by, and they also offers something that I adore: A fantastic circa-1906 carousel that is part of the Children’s Creativity Museum there.
 Yes, I ride it every time I get a chance!